 N. Carolina DA: No death penalty for 3 Muslim student deaths

-DURHAM, N.C. – A North Carolina prosecutor is scrapping the death penalty for a man charged with killing three young Muslims in hopes of getting the four-year-old case to trial in July.
+DURHAM, N.C. – A North Carolina prosecutor is scrapping the death penalty in hopes of scheduling a trial in July for a man charged with killing three young Muslims four years ago.

-District Attorney Satana DeBerry said she plans to proceed with a potential life prison sentence to speed up the first-degree murder case against Craig Hicks.
-He's accused of killing 23-year-old University of North Carolina dental student Deah Barakat, his 21-year-old wife Yusor Abu-Salha, and her 19-year-old sister Razan Abu-Salha inside their condo.
+District Attorney Satana DeBerry plans to proceed with a potential life prison sentence to speed up the first-degree murder case against Craig Hicks, she said in a statement posted on Facebook on Thursday.
+Hicks is accused of bursting into a condo and killing University of North Carolina dental student Deah Barakat, 23; his wife, Yusor Abu-Salha, 21; and her 19-year-old sister Razan Abu-Salha.

+"Their families have suffered not just the tragic death of three bright, beloved children but the continued delay of the prosecution of their case," DeBerry said.
+"To insure we are able to bring this case to trial as quickly as possible and help begin the process of healing for the families, I have decided to try this as a noncapital case."

-Their father testified this week to a congressional hearing on hate crimes.
-The victims' families said Hicks expressed hateful comments that the women observed their faith by wearing head scarves.
+DeBerry noted that the womens' father, psychiatrist Mohammad Abu-Salha, testified this week to a congressional hearing on hate crimes.
+Hicks had expressed hateful comments that the women were wearing head scarves in observance of their faith, he said.

 Police said in 2015 that Hicks was angered by a dispute over a parking space in their shared complex.